zeitwork/zeitwork/rfcs/0001-platform-v1.md

 - **Performance**: Near-native performance with fast startup
 - **Resource Control**: Precise CPU/memory allocation
 - **Compatibility**: Can run any Linux application

+## Why Not Kubernetes?

+We're building a simple platform for a complex deployment scenario (30+ regions), while Kubernetes is a complex platform for simpler deployment scenarios.
+Our core offering is straightforward: push code, build container, run in isolated VM, route traffic - essentially building Heroku, not Kubernetes.
+With 30+ regions, our custom approach provides regional independence (each region fails independently), deployment simplicity (deploy a few Go binaries vs coordinating 30+ complex K8s clusters), and a minimal operational mental model (Postgres + NATS + Go services vs etcd + kubelet + CNI + service mesh + countless other components).
+Additionally, Firecracker VMs provide true isolation superior to K8s containers, we control our entire attack surface, and we can optimize specifically for stateless web applications rather than working within K8s's general-purpose constraints.

 ## Conclusion